 No one answer fits all situations, but this snapshot gives one clear directive.
 We should keep our posts, our callings, our duties.
 Fathers and mothers should continue being fathers and mothers.
 In fact, they should be the best fathers and mothers possible.
 Teachers should discharge their duties as teachers in person or online with all faithfulness.
 Police officers, doctors, and other civil servants should continue to serve the public.
 Ministers should continue to shepherd their flock even if they carry Purell in their pockets and purses.

 Times change, circumstances change, but our callings do not.
-The true test of faith is whether we will remain in our posts.
+The true test of faith is whether we will remain at our posts.
 Of course, God may give supernatural strategy to the church during this time such as he did for China during the time of SARS.
 If he does, we should faithfully follow through.
 Until then, we know what to do.

 A crown awaits those who shepherd and serve well (1 Peter 5:1-4), and we have great comfort knowing that the great shepherd has never left his post.
 May we be found faithful in this season.